mulerkal/FLIFRA/README.md

 # FLIFRA
 # FLIFRA: Hybrid Data Poisoning Attack Detection in Federated Learning for IoT Security

-This repository contains the implementation of **FLIFRA** (Federated Learning with iForest anomaly filtering and Dynamic Reputation–Based Robust Aggregation) that a dual-layer approach for client and server-side data to pose attack detection.
+This repository contains the implementation of **FLIFRA** (Federated Learning with iForest anomaly filtering and Dynamic Reputation–Based Robust Aggregation) that a dual-layer approach for client and server-side data to pose attack detection in the NIDS model.

 **Key Components:**